 - Please kindly read through the pattern before starting.

 - Similar #1 weight yarn can be substituted.
-Please check gauge.
+Please check the gauge.

 - Two contrasting colors are required for a reversible effect, it is important to use similar weights of yarn for this project.